PolymerElements/iron-ajax/README.md

     `iron-ajax` uses the `Promise` API, which is not yet supported in all browsers.

     The 1.x version of `iron-ajax` automatically loaded the promise polyfill.
-This was forced the application to include the polyfill, whether or not it was needed.
+This forced the application to include the polyfill, whether or not it was needed.

     When using `iron-ajax` 2.x with Polymer 1.x, you must provide your own Promise polyfill,